MCPikon/MCPikon/README.md

 ### :man_technologist: About me :

-- 🌱 I’m currently learning Python, React.js, Node.js, Angular and more
+- 🌱 I’m currently learning React.js, Reflex, Django and more
-- 💬 Ask me about Java, HTML, CSS, JavaScript, SQL...
+- 💬 Ask me about Java, Spring Boot, Python, HTML, CSS, JavaScript, SQL...
 - ⚡ More about me: I like playing videogames, watch movies & series, listen to music, skating, etc...

 ---